Usage guide

 pcpl.plot_emd_heatmap(emd_df)

-These are thin, opinionated wrappers around scanpy.pl.umap and seaborn.kdeplot that handle the before/after layer logic.
-For fine control, call scanpy/seaborn directly.
+These wrappers call scanpy.pl.umap and seaborn.kdeplot while handling the before/after layer logic.
+For direct control of plot parameters, call scanpy/seaborn directly.